 Explosive Play Prevention

-Defensive coordinator Jim Leavitt deserves all the praise in the world for the job he has done with the Duck defense.
+Defensive coordinator Jim Leavitt deserves all the praise in the world for the job he has done with the Ducks’ defense.
 The numbers speak volumes, but it only takes a simple eye test to see that this is a much more cohesive group.
 However, there’s always room for improvement.
 If there’s one area where this defense can stand to improve, it’s in the ability to prevent explosive plays.

 In 2017, we allowed 61 plays of 20 or more yards from scrimmage, and 31 plays of 30 or more yards.
 This ranked 76th and 92nd, respectively.
 Not ideal.
-While the Oregon defense was solid at generating tackles for loss and creating disruptive plays in the backfield, the unit was also exposed on the back end, as teams routinely gashed us with explosive plays.
+While our defense was solid at generating tackles for loss and creating disruptive plays in the backfield, the unit was also exposed on the back end, as teams routinely gashed us with explosive plays.

 Under the previous regime, our plan was to be a “bend-but-don’t-break” defense, but it seems that we’re in for quite the opposite under Leavitt’s direction.